faltiska/Matcha-TTS-24k/IMPROVEMENT_IDEAS.md

 Use a LR scheduler
 Train with bigvgan mels (or Try to convert Vocos mels to bigvgan mels) Take 579 and run a traininig with just Brian speaker embeddings enabled

-## Precompute Phoneme Durations Using a Forced Aligner

-Currently, phoneme durations are computed during training via Monotonic Alignment Search (MAS), which aligns the encoder's `mu_x` against the ground truth mel using a Gaussian log-likelihood score.
-MAS works well but recomputes alignments every epoch and produces noisier targets early in training when `mu_x` is still poor.

-An alternative is to precompute durations once, before training, using a forced aligner, and store them as `.npy` files.
-The infrastructure for this already exists: `load_durations=True` in the data config, and `get_durations()` in `TextMelDataset` which loads from `data/<corpus>/durations/<rel_base_path>.npy`.

-### Recommended model: `facebook/wav2vec2-lv-60-espeak-cv-ft`

-- Available on Hugging Face
-- Fine-tuned with CTC to output **eSpeak IPA phonemes directly** — the same phoneme set used by this project
-- Trained on 36 languages including English, French, Italian, Spanish, Portuguese, German, Russian
-- Romanian is not in the training set, but shares most phonemes with the Romance languages that are
-- Expects 16kHz audio — resample in memory at compute time, no need to save 16kHz copies

-### Implementation outline

-Write `matcha/utils/compute_durations.py`:
-1. Load the model and processor from `facebook/wav2vec2-lv-60-espeak-cv-ft`
-2. For each row in the CSV: load wav, resample to 16kHz, run `torchaudio.functional.forced_align` with the eSpeak phoneme sequence as the target transcript
-3. Convert frame-level CTC alignment to per-phoneme frame counts at 24kHz hop_length
-4. Account for `add_blank` (interspersed zeros) — assign 0 frames to blank tokens
-5. Save as `data/<corpus>/durations/<rel_base_path>.npy`

-Then set `load_durations: true` in the data config and `use_precomputed_durations: true` in `train.yaml`.

-### Expected benefit

-- Duration targets are fixed and consistent across all epochs
-- No MAS computation during training (small speed improvement)
-- Duration predictor trains on ground-truth acoustic boundaries from the start, rather than noisy MAS alignments that improve only as `mu_x` improves